ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 ### Root password

 Unix-like operating systems have an administrative user called root.
 Root has the ability to make any change to the system or users.
 Therefore, it is necessary to create a strong password for root.
+Any password can be used but the installer will suggest if it is weak or strong.

 ![Root password creation in GhostBSD installer.](images/8-accounts-root.png)

 ### Adding a user

 Create your user by entering a *Real name*, *User name*, and *Password*.
+The installer will again suggest whether the password is weak or strong.
 The *Hostname* is the name of your computer that is displayed on any networks.
 It will be automatically created but can be changed if desired.
 The *Shell* is what you interact with when using the terminal (command line).
-The default is fish, however, several others are included.
+GhostBSD aims provides a user-friendly GUI experience and it is not often required to use the terminal.
+The default shell is fish, however, several others are included.

 ![User creation in GhostBSD installer.](images/9-accounts-user.png)